Having long hair is a bit of a double-edged sword. You get the irresistible attractiveness and charm, but you also get the hard-to-tame frizz.

 Women who have long frizzy hair experience many inconveniences throughout their daily lives.
 To begin with, it takes them forever to style their hair, and they might not even be satisfied with the results.
 Even after using many styling products, a few tiny hairs may escape and wreak havoc on their looks.

 They also have to check the weather constantly before going out because they never know when a humidity wave might hit and ruin their hairstyles.
-Can you imagine letting the weather application control your movements?
-Not as easy as it seems!

 Long frizzy hair is also very challenging to wash and take care of after getting out of the shower.
 That pushes women to think more than once before jumping under the water.